telerik/xaml-docs/controls/radgridview/export/export-formats/export-xlsx.md

 ## Disable GroupHeaderRow Aggregates

-By default the Aggregate results of the __GroupHeaderRow__ will be exported.
+By default, the Aggregate results of the __GroupHeaderRow__ will be exported.
 Note, that this is an operation performed on data level.
 Hiding the GroupHeaderRow Aggregates in the UI through a Style targeting the __GroupHeaderRow__ element does not affect it.
 In order to disable the exporting of the GroupHeaderRow Aggregates, you can set the __ShowGroupHeaderColumnAggregates__ of the __GridViewDocumentExportOptions__ to __False__.

 {{region gridview-export-xlsx-3}}
 	if (dialog.ShowDialog() == true)